 What is a Data Pipeline?

 A Data Pipeline is a means of transferring data where raw data from multiple sources is ingested and loaded to a central repository such as data lakes, databases, data warehouses, or a destination of your choice.
 A data pipeline generally consists of multiple steps, such as data transformation, where raw data is cleaned, filtered, masked, aggregated, and standardized into an analysis-ready form that matches the target(destination) schema.
-A data pipeline can simply be set up to replicate data from an application to a data warehouse or a data lake to an analytics platform.
+A data pipeline can also be set up to replicate data from an application to a data warehouse or a data lake to an analytics platform.

 What are the Components of a Data Pipeline?